 - 1 cup green banana flour

-- ⅔ cup coconut milk OR tiger nut milk for coconut-free (For non-AIP, also okay to use other milks.)
+- ⅔ cup coconut milk (not cold) OR tiger nut milk for coconut-free (For non-AIP, also okay to use other milks.)
+It's very important that the milk is not cold.
+It needs to be room temperature or warm-room temp.

 - ¼ cup tiger nut flour <-- This brand

-- 6 Tablespoons water room temp or cool, (not warm or hot)
+- 6 Tablespoons water room temp (not cold, warm or hot)

 - 2 Tablespoons coconut flour (optional) For coconut-free, add 2 more Tablespoons tiger nut flour.